vivo-community/VIVOPhotoDataGenerator/README.md

 ### Output Folder
 At the end of jar file execution, output folder should contain the 1) .nt triple file (that should in triplestore) and 2) a folder "file".
 The subdirectories of the file folder should be copied in VIVO (/file_storage_root/a~n/).
-#### Do not copy the comlete file folder to, but only the subdirectories.
+#### Do not copy the complete file folder, but only the subdirectories.

 ### Default Person URI
 The default person URI is set to ``` http://scholars.cornell.edu/individual/ ```